redis/ioredis/README.md

 });
 ```

 This feature is useful when using Amazon ElastiCache.
 Once failover happens, Amazon ElastiCache will switch the master we currently connected with to a slave, leading to the following writes fails with the error `READONLY`.
-Using `reconnectOnError`, we can force the connection to reconnect on this error.
+Using `reconnectOnError`, we can force the connection to reconnect on this error in order to connect to the new master.

 Furthermore, if the `reconnectOnError` returns `2`, ioredis will resend the failed command after reconnecting.